 6. Leith – where to stay in Edinburgh for foodies

-Leith is located 5 km (3 miles) north of the Old Town and at the end of Princess Street.
+Leith has located 5 km (3 miles) north of the Old Town and at the end of Princess Street.
 If you are into delicious and interesting foods here you will find the best food in Edinburgh.
 Leith is a very international part of Edinburgh where you will find cuisines from Thai to Japanese and Indian, Turkish or Middle Eastern, plus, even a Michelin award-winning restaurant!
 You will also find nice craft beer bars, very good bakeries, and boutique shops.